ivycomb/ToyhouseGalleryBackup/README.md

 character gallery.
 Intended for backing up / exporting galleries you own.

 > Be considerate: large galleries have caused server-load issues on Toyhouse in
 > the past.
-The default `--delay` is intentionally polite - raise it, don't lower it.
+The default `--delay` is intentionally conservative - raise it if you
+> run into issues, ideally don't lower it.

 ## Requirements